-The sheerstrake thickness amidships shall not be less than that of adjoining strakes of side shell or deck plating (stringer plate), whichever is the greater.
+The sheerstrake thickness amidships shall not be less than that of adjoining strakes of side shell calculated according to 2.2.4.1 and not be less than actual thickness of deck plating (stringer plate), whichever is the greater.
 At ends, the sheerstrake thickness may be equal to that of side shell plating in this region.